Pharmacy Residency Iowa Methodist Medical Center

 - Mental Health (2-4 weeks)

 During the residency year, residents will complete a longitudinal staffing rotation.
 Residents will be required to staff every third weekend on Saturday and Sunday from 7 a.m. - 3:30 p.m.
-Residents will receive a free "comp" day to be used once a month as a day off for staffing weekends.
 Residents will also be required to work a half-shift in the evening from 3:30-9 p.m. once a week except the week following weekend staffing.
-Residents will also be required to staff a major holiday and one day surrounding a major holiday.
+In addition, residents will work one major holiday and one minor holiday.

-While staffing, residents will be covering assigned floors and activities will include: order verification, clinical consults (vancomycin dosing, warfarin dosing, etc.), medication reconciliation and answering drug information questions from nurses and physicians.
+While staffing, residents will be covering assigned floors and activities will include: order verification, clinical consults (vancomycin dosing, warfarin dosing, etc.), medication reconciliation and answering drug information questions from nurses and providers.
 Residents will be thoroughly trained their first month of residency, so they feel fully confident staffing.
 Typically, residents will cover internal medicine and surgical floors with the option to staff more specialized areas later in the year.
 If desired, residents will also have the opportunity to pick up extra shifts moonlighting for additional pay later in the residency year.
+In addition to staffing/rotation responsibilities, residents will be ACLS trained and assigned rotating adult medical emergency (code blue) coverage.

 - One clinical/practice research project to be presented at regional resident's conference

-- Completion of one Pharmacy Grand Rounds presentation
+- Completion of two Pharmacy Grand Rounds presentations

 - Other activities as determined by the program and the resident